There are several types of living donation.

 Advantages of living donors

-- Better success rates, since the kidneys come from living, healthy people who are in better condition when the kidney is transplanted, they have a tendency to function better over time.
+- Better success rates – since the kidneys come from living, healthy people who are in better condition when the kidney is transplanted, the kidney tends to function better over time